NPTE-PTA

 Restriction in internal rotation

-Pain with palpation of piriformis muscle
+Pain with palpation of the piriformis muscle

-Referred pain to down posterior leg
+Referred pain to the lower posterior leg

 Weakness of external rotation